grafana/agent/docs/sources/flow/reference/components/loki.process.md

     }
 }
 ```
-Only the labels listed in the `values` list in `label_keep` stage will be sent to Loki.
+Only the labels listed in the `values` list in the `label_keep` stage are sent to Loki.

 label_drop example: